PushpaYadav09/Expense-Tracker-project/README.md

 -Data Access Layer: Uses JDBC to connect to a MySQL database, performing all database operations.
 Data Structure

-The database consists of a table for expenses with the following columns:
+* The database consists of a table for expenses with the following columns:

-ExpenseID (Primary Key)
+-ExpenseID (Primary Key)

-Amount
+-Amount

-Category
+-Category

-Date
+-Date

 -Description

 -UserID (to associate expenses with users)

-Implementation Highlights
+* Implementation Highlights:

 -Data Integrity: Used constraints in MySQL to maintain data integrity, including primary keys and foreign keys.